TejasQ/gen-subs/README.md

 This will have you choose a language and then show you a collection of models, their sizes, and intended use cases (like podcasting, content, etc.).
 You can then choose a model and download it.
 Once downloaded, you can use it to generate subtitles for your video.
 You only download models once, and can remove them any time by running `npx gen-subs models purge`.
 You can also list all your downloaded models by running `npx gen-subs models ls`.

+### Other Languages

+You can install a wide variety of models that can "hear" different languages.
+To generate subs for any language, follow these steps:

+1. First, install a model with `npx gen-subs models`.
+You will be asked to choose a language here.
+2. Then, run `npx gen-subs for ./your/video.mp4` to generate subtitles for your video, You will be asked which model to use.
+3. Enjoy!

 ## API

 This project has a few options that you can use to customize your subtitles.
 Let's enumerate them here.
 Each command comes after `npx gen-subs` and is followed by a list of options.